vardonir/pyDXHR/sphinx_docs/notes/sections.md

 ### RenderTerrain

-Typically found in streamobjects and unit DRMs
+Typically found in streamobjects and unit DRMs.
+These are typically large meshes, with more than 10 materials at a time.
+A good example - the entire helipad in the Sarif HQ is one big RenderTerrain, including the background buildings.

 ### RenderModel and RenderModelBuffer

-Usually found in IMFs.
+Usually found in IMFs and objects.

-For the PC version, the RM section data is split between a header, which might contain information about bones/joints and material IDs, and the mesh data itself.
-On the console versions, the RM section is only the header, and RMB contains the mesh data separately.
+For the PC version, the RenderModel section data is split between a header, which contains information about bones/joints and material IDs, and the mesh data itself (indices and vertices).
+On the console versions, the RenderModel section is only the header, and RenderModelBuffer contains the mesh data separately.

-Note: `RenderModel.ksy` skips to the `Mesh` data portion of the section.
+Note: `RenderModel.ksy` assumes that it's reading data starting from the `Mesh` data portion of the section.

 ## RenderResource / Texture